 Located on the Mississippi River, Frontenac is a birdwatcher's paradise.
 It's one of the best spots in the country to view birds migrating in the spring and fall.
 More than 260 species of birds have been recorded here.
 No wonder: Lake Pepin's diverse habitats -- bluffland, prairie, floodplain forest and upland hardwood forest -- attract numerous warblers, hawks, waterfowl and shorebirds.
 Hikers and skiers enjoy spectacular views of this beautifully wooded river valley.
 Fishing, swimming and boat tours are all available nearby.

 Tell me more about this park's wildlife, history, geology and landscape.

-Camping at Kruger and Zumbro Bottoms State Forest Campgrounds is first-come, first serve at these areas.
-The cost is $12/night for a regular site at Kruger and $16/night per sleeping unit at Zumbro Bottoms.
+Camping at Kruger and Zumbro Bottoms State Forest Campgrounds is first-come, first serve.
+No reservations are available.
+The cost is $14/night for a regular site at Kruger and $16/night per sleeping unit at Zumbro Bottoms.
 Please use the self-registration forms at the entrance of each campground.